dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2023/chatgpt-diagrams-extension/chatgpt-diagrams-extension.md

 To create diagrams, just follow the steps below:

-- Install the [ChatGPT Diagrams](https://chrome.google.com/webstore/detail/chatgpt-diagrams/gllophmfnbdpgfnbmbndlihdlcgohcpn) from the Chrome Web Store
+- Install the **[ChatGPT Diagrams](https://chrome.google.com/webstore/detail/chatgpt-diagrams/gllophmfnbdpgfnbmbndlihdlcgohcpn)** from the Chrome Web Store
 - Enter a prompt asking to draw a diagram - and make sure you include the text **use Mermaid syntax**
-- ChatGPT will output some code - press the "Show Diagram" button above the code block to render your diagram
+- ChatGPT will output some code - press the **Show Diagram** button above the code block to render your diagram

 That's it!
 We just need to prompt ChatGPT to use [Mermaid Syntax](https://mermaid.js.org/).
 Mermaid is a text-based language that can be used to describe flowcharts, sequence diagrams, and many of types of diagram.